Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: RESULTS

-Consistent with the primary analysis described in~\cite{zhang2023molecularly,yao2023high}, which was conducted on a comprehensive brain atlas of a P56 female adult mouse, we present \textbf{main} simulation results of Tera-MIND based on the same brain atlas.
+Consistent with the primary analysis described in~\cite{zhang2023molecularly}, which was conducted on a comprehensive brain atlas of a P56 female adult mouse (Sampleid: 638850), we present \textbf{main} simulation results of Tera-MIND based on the same brain atlas.
 The holistic 3D comparison between the ground truth (GT) and our generation result is illustrated in Fig.~\ref{Fig1} (b) and Fig.~\ref{Fig2} (a).
 Given 3D spatial gene expression data as an input, Tera-MIND achieves the faithful and comprehensive reconstruction of 3D brain morphology, as captured by a sequential stack of DAPI and PolyT-stained WSIs.
-Specifically, the generated mouse brain has the same teravoxel scale as GT, \textit{e.g.,} $73,216 \times 105,984 \times 100 = 0.77$ teravoxels.
+Specifically, the generated mouse brain has the same spatial resolution of 0.77 teravoxels as GT.
 At the level of individual WSIs (Fig.~\ref{Fig2} (b, c)), Tera-MIND exhibits high-quality generation across multiple scales, including cellular, regional, and slice-wise morphological organization.
 Within distinct brain regions, such as the olfactory areas, isocortex, and cerebellar cortex, Tera-MIND accurately reconstructs complex morphological structures while preserving native cellular distributions.
 These results highlight the robustness of Tera-MIND for reconstructing 3D brain morphology directly from spatial gene expression profiles.